arbenson/ScHoLP-Tutorial/README.md

 ##### Table 2 (logistic regression for system domain classification)

 Egonet data was collected with the function call `collect_egonet_data(100, 20)` in the file `egonet_analysis.jl`.
 This takes some time, so we pre-computed the data output and stored it in the directory `output/egonets`.
 We can reproduce the performance of the logistic regression models with the following code snippet.
+Performance numbers might be slightly different due to randomization.

 ```julia
 include("egonet_analysis.jl")